 What is MIECHV?

-- Deliver a coordinated, integrated system of evidence-based home visiting programs with high model fidelity and quality to families with pregnant women and children (0-5) in at-risk communities.
+Deliver a coordinated, integrated system of evidence-based home visiting programs

-- Effectively engage and retain underserved, hard-to-reach populations in home visiting services.
+Engage and retain under-served, hard-to-reach populations in home visiting services

 Improve child and maternal outcomes through enhanced interventions